-Bristol qualifies for the registration exemption for private fund advisers under the Model Rule.
-The Model Rule, or a variation thereof which grants a similar exemption for a private fund adviser, has been adopted in at least 38 U.S. jurisdictions, meaning that private fund advisers similar or identical to Bristol are exempt from the registration requirements in a clear majority of jurisdictions in the United States.
-Further, the Division has granted similar relief to at least one similarly-situated adviser before (See, e.g., Blue Summit Capital Investments Management, LLC, Utah Division of Securities No Action Letter, January 25, 2024; Orchard Income Management, LLC, Utah Division of Securities No Action Letter, July 20, 2023; Hunter Search Management, LLC, Utah Division of Securities No Action Letter, April 28, 2023; Pinwheel Capital Management LLC, Utah Division of Securities No Action Letter, March 25, 2022; and OLO Capital Investment Manager, LLC, Utah Division of Securities No Action Letter, March 30, 2022).
+Tintic qualifies for the registration exemption for private fund advisers under the Model Rule.
+The Model Rule, or a variation thereof which grants a similar exemption for a private fund adviser, has been adopted in at least 38 U.S. jurisdictions, meaning that private fund advisers similar or identical to Tintic are exempt from the registration requirements in a clear majority of jurisdictions in the United States.
+Further, the Division has granted similar relief to at least one similarly-situated adviser before (See, e.g., Bristol Capital Advisors, LLC, Utah Division of Securities No Action Letter, July 17, 2024; Blue Summit Capital Investments Management, LLC, Utah Division of Securities No Action Letter, July 20, 2023; Hunter Search Management, LLC, Utah Division of Securities No Action Letter, April 28, 2023; Pinwheel Capital Management LLC, Utah Division of Securities No Action Letter, March 25, 2022; and OLO Capital Investment Manager, LLC, Utah Division of Securities No Action Letter, March 30, 2022).

-Finally, we believe that exempting Bristol from the registration requirements would pose no risk to the beneficial owners of the Fund.
-Those beneficial owners meet the SEC standards for investment sophistication and experience as both qualified clients and accredited investors.
-Bristol provides the beneficial owners of the Fund with all of the material information necessary to evaluate the risks and merits of investing in the Fund, provide annual filings to the SEC, and will provide annual filings to the Utah Division of Securities.
-Given these facts, Bristol respectfully requests that the Division exempt it from the investment adviser licensing requirements of Utah Uniform Securities Act.
+Finally, we believe that exempting Tintic from the registration requirements would pose no risk to the beneficial owners of the Fund.
+Those beneficial owners will meet the SEC standards for investment sophistication and experience as both qualified clients and accredited investors.
+Tintic will provide the beneficial owners of the Fund with all of the material information necessary to evaluate the risks and merits of investing in the Fund, will provide annual filings to the SEC, and will provide annual filings to the Utah Division of Securities.
+Given these facts, Tintic respectfully requests that the Division exempt it from the investment adviser licensing requirements of Utah Uniform Securities Act.